Effective Use of Resources and Contribution to a Low-Carbon Society

 Promoting Recycling of Waste

-Roland DG actively promotes the recycling of waste with a target waste recycling rate of 99.0% or higher with the aim of achieving zero emissions.
+Roland DG actively promotes the recycling of waste with the aim of achieving zero emissions.
 Cardboard and old paper, steel, aluminum and electrical wiring (copper) are also processed by respective recycling contractors.
 Roland DG selects companies capable of reusing resources and turning them into new products as primary contractors for waste deliveries, and verifies directly whether or not their processes are feasible.
-The waste recycling rate is monitored and measured by the EMS (Environmental Management System) Committee, and targets have continually been met since 2011, when measurements first began, through to 2020.
+The waste recycling rate is monitored and measured by the EMS (Environmental Management System) Committee, and targets have continually been met since 2011, when measurements first began, through to 2021.

 Measures to conserve electricity are being implemented, including making adjustments to the air-conditioning temperature, to reducing the time employees spend at offices for overtime or similar purposes.
 Lighting within company buildings is gradually being changed over to LED, and company vehicles are being switched to "eco-cars" such as electric vehicles or hybrids as part of efforts to reduce CO2 emissions.
-A level of 5,535 barrel of oil equivalent has been achieved for annual company-wide energy use in Japan.
+In fiscal 2022, The Hamamatsu headquarters and the Miyakoda factory in Hamamatsu has switched its business operations to CO2-free electricity.

 Energy Creation Activities

-Solar and wind power generation is being harnessed as part of efforts to create clean energy from environmentally friendly, sustainable resources.
+Solar power generation is being harnessed as part of efforts to create clean energy from environmentally friendly, sustainable resources.
 A solar power generation system (approx. 50 kWh size) has been installed on the roof of the Miyakoda Plant, with generated power used for lighting inside offices as well as production with "Digital YATAI (digital cell production system)."
-One compact hybrid (solar and wind) LED lighting tower and five solar-powered LED lighting towers have been installed in the grounds of the plant and used as an energy source for parking area lighting at the plant.